irfanhakim-as/linux-wiki/topics/samba.md

     > [!NOTE]
     > Installing `samba` will also install other required packages such as `cifs-utils` and `smbclient` automatically.

-2. Create the directory that will be used as the mounting point (i.e. `/mnt/mynas`):
+2. Create the directory that will be used as the mountpoint for the remote storage (i.e. `/mnt/mynas`):

     ```sh
     sudo mkdir -p <mountpoint>